michaelklopf/NodeWithAuthTemplate/README.md

-Advanced Node.js template for starting a node webproject faster.
+Node.js template to get cracking faster with a new project.
+This version is extending the efforts before with integration of passport for auth.

 Overview
 ===
 The template makes use of the following technologies: